CPS Preschool Offers Great Start to Lifelong Learning

 Getting Your Child into Preschool

 Your Child's Preschool Experience

-Preschool programs operate on both full-day and half-day schedules and align with the district's school-year calendar.
-The district also has collaborative agreements with several child-care centers in the community that operate full-day, year-round programs.
+Preschool programs operate on both full-day and half-day schedules and align with the district's school-year calendar for holidays and breaks.

 - Label all clothing.
 Many jackets and sweaters look alike to children as well as to parents.